Motia Icon

 4. File extension determines the runtime (.ts = TypeScript, .py = Python, .js = JavaScript)

-When you run motia dev, Motia will:
+When you start the dev server, Motia will:

 • Recursively scan the src/ directory